andresr27/portfolio/README.md

 # Portafolio.

-Inlcudes several documents, picures and code sniplets used in profiles or articles.
+Includes several documents, picures and code snnipets used in profiles or articles.
 It inlcudes the following categories:

 ## DevOps Administration.